 As a botanical garden and scientific institution, we have benefited from this movement of plants.
 We were beacons of discovery and science; but also beacons of privilege and exploitation.

-Today, we are working to decolonise our collections and revisit them with a new perspective.
+Today, we are working to re-examine the history of our collections and revisit them with a new perspective.

 Read & watch